F-I-D-O/Manuals/manuals/Programming/Database/Database Workflow.md

 # DataGrip

 ## Import Formats
-DataGrip can handle imports only from separator baset files (csv, tsv).
+DataGrip can handle imports only from separator based files (`csv`, `tsv`).

 ## View Geometry
-In the reuslt window/tab, click on the gear wheel -> `Show GeoView`.
+In the result window/tab, click on the gear wheel -> `Show GeoView`.
 However, the **geoviewer has a fixed WGS84 projection, so you have to project the result to this projection first**.

 ##  Create a spatial Index
 There is currently no GUI tool for that in DataGrip.
 Just add a normal index and modify the auto generated statement by changing `<column>` to `USING GIST(<column>)` at the end of the statement.